air emissions protecting air quality

 The expectations in our updated Operational Excellence Management System (OEMS) include that our organizations reduce air emissions using a risk-based approach that addresses potential acute and cumulative impacts across the life of our assets.
 Organizations monitor and analyze performance to verify that the safeguards designed to reduce air emissions are in place and functioning.
-Our Environmental Stewardship (ES) process, our Environmental, Social and Health Impact Assessment (ESHIA) process and our Upstream-specific Air Emissions Environmental Performance Standard (Air Emissions EPS) are three examples of how we execute the air emissions-related expectations of our OEMS.
+Our Environmental Stewardship (ES) process and our Upstream-specific Air Emissions Environmental Performance Standard (Air Emissions EPS) are examples of how we execute the air emissions-related expectations of our OEMS.

 The ES process directs our businesses to create an inventory of how their activities interact with the environment.
 These environmental aspects, including air emissions, and their related potential impacts are then used to identify, assess and prioritize environmental risk and improvement opportunities.

 Our Air Emissions EPS is applied across our upstream businesses and capital projects and sets an expectation to conduct an air quality impact assessment for certain equipment.
 If needed, based on the results of the impact assessment, the Air Emissions EPS specifies design requirements, such as equipment emission standards and control technologies, to reduce air emissions from our new capital projects.
 Our Air Emissions EPS also sets forth leak detection and repair programs to reduce emissions of VOCs from sources that meet the applicability requirements of the standard.

 We have also made significant investments in equipment to reduce air emissions associated with our refinery operations and to meet regulatory requirements.